The Story

 When Lesley was eight months pregnant with her first child, she wrote and performed her own cabaret show, “A Pregnant Revue.”
 It was performed, appropriately, at Don’t Tell Mama, in New York.
-The New York Cabaret scene seemed the perfect fit for this new mom.
-Lesley joined forces with jazz pianist, Michael Soloway, and the two performed at numerous locations in Manhattan, culminating in a featured performance in the Cabaret Symposium at Town Hall.
+The New York Cabaret scene seemed the perfect fit for this new mom, as she performed in many cabaret rooms, including the prestigious Cabaret Symposium at Town Hall.

 In 1996 she and her husband, business manager, Jeff Wolman, relocated to Los Angeles, where they currently reside.

-In 2002, Lesley joined forces with writer/director, Rick Lieberman.
-Their first collaboration, “This Thing Called Love,” was performed at the Gardenia Supper Club in Los Angeles.
-In 2004, Lesley invited pianist, musical director and arranger, Michael Asher, to join her team.
-With Michael and Rick, Lesley has written and performed three Cabaret shows to sold out audiences in Los Angeles, parts of the U.S. and Canada.
-Together with Michael as arranger and producer, they have recorded three albums.
+Lesley soon joined forces with writer and director, Rick Lieberman; their first collaboration, “This Thing Called Love,” was performed at the Gardenia Supper Club in Los Angeles.
+Lesley then invited pianist, musical director and arranger, Michael Asher, to join her team.
+With Michael and Rick, Lesley has written and performed five Cabaret shows including her upcoming show, “Oh The Places We’ll Go,” which will have its debut this January in Los Angeles.
+Together with Michael as arranger and producer, they have recorded five albums.

 The Great Canadian Songbook